-22. The University will collect and use information about you in accordance with the principles set out in the University's Student Privacy Policy.
-This includes ensuring that your data will only be used in a way which is fair, lawful and secure.
+22. The University will collect and use information about you in accordance with the principles set out in the University's Student Privacy Policy on the University website.
+This includes ensuring that your data will only be used in a way that is fair, lawful and secure.
 In addition, each college will have its own privacy notice.